BhupendraCKumar/vectorAgents/README.md

 ## Additional Information
 - **Future Plans**:
   - Build a front-end chatbot interface using Streamlit or Gradio.
+  - Managing threads and storing the results in databases for every batch.
+  - Accept multiple image, different data formats and dynamic column/key names for address etc.
   - Add fallback logic using LangChain for longer conversations.
   - Extend support for live camera input in the Vision Tool.
 - **Known Issues**:
   - Currently supports only base64 input for images.
+  - Dynamicaly donot accept different no. of images and different file formats for parcels.
-  - Assumes all parcels fit within 50x50x50 cm unless changed manually.
+  - Assumes all parcels fit within 50x50x50 unless changed manually.
 - **Acknowledgments**:
   - Thanks to Microsoft for Azure OpenAI access.
   - Thanks to NVIDIA for their state-of-the-art vision models.
+  - Openroutesource API to calculate road distance.
 ---